 Operating system and applications of a Security IC are developed by the customers and included under the heading Security IC Embedded Software.
-The Security IC Embedded Software is stored in the Application-ROM and/or in the EEPROM and is not part of the TOE.
+The Security IC Embedded Software is stored in the Application-ROM and/or in the Application-EEPROM and is not part of the TOE.
 The Security IC Embedded Software depends on the usage of the IC hardware platform.

-The Security IC Dedicated Test Software, is stored to the Test-ROM and used by the manufacturer of the Security IC during production test.
-The test functionality is disabled before the TOE is delivered (operational use of the Security IC) by disabling the Test Mode of the CPU in hardware.
-The Security IC Dedicated Test Software is developed by NXP and embedded in the Test-ROM.
-The Security IC Dedicated Test Software includes the test operating system, test routines for the various blocks of the circuitry, control flags for the status of the EEPROM's manufacturer area and shutdown functions to ensure that security relevant test routines can not be executed illegally after phase 3.
+The IC Dedicated Test Software of the TOE P6021y VB are stored to the Test-ROM and are used by the manufacturer of the Security IC during production test.
+The test functionality is disabled before the TOE is delivered (operational use of the Security IC)

+by disabling the Test Mode of the CPU in hardware.
+The IC Dedicated Test Software is developed by NXP and embedded in the Test-ROM.
+The IC Dedicated Test Software includes the test operating system, test routines for the various blocks of the circuitry, control flags for the status of the EEPROM's manufacturer area and shutdown functions to ensure that security relevant test routines cannot be executed illegally after phase 3.